📐 Designing and Planning Cloud Database Solutions - PCDBE Practice Questions

 • Designing Databases scenarios for PCDBE are frequently mapped to Domain 1 (~26%), so read the objective carefully before picking controls or architecture.

-• Expect multi-service scenarios where Designing Databases interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+• Expect multi-topic scenarios where Designing Databases interacts with IAM, networking, data, or operations patterns rather than appearing as an isolated question.

 High-Value Designing Databases Concepts